RTEMS/rtems-docs/c-user/config/mpci.rst

 .. rubric:: NOTES:

-This configuration option shall be undefined if the multiprocessing support is not enabled (e.g. RTEMS was built without the ``--enable-multiprocessing`` build configuration option).
+This configuration option shall be undefined if the multiprocessing support is not enabled (e.g. RTEMS was built without the multiprocessing build configuration option enabled).
 Otherwise a compile time error in the configuration file will occur.

 ..
 Generated from spec:/acfg/if/mp-max-global-objects